LiveCoding/PingOut/README.md

 =======

 Mix between Ping and Breakout.
 Done during our first sessions of live coding.
+Second version

 CONTROLS :
-Up Down move one palette
+w x  move one palette
-Right Left move the other one
+b n move the other one
-L load the briques (you shouldn't need that here)

 PingOut Edit:
 Let you draw your bricks with the mouse to after load them in the game.